 To receive reasonable accommodations, students are responsible both for requesting accommodations and for providing appropriate written documentation as defined in the implementing procedures.

-The Disability Support Services Office on at South Seattle College shall be responsible for implementation of this policy and the related procedures.
+The Access Services Office on at South Seattle College shall be responsible for implementation of this policy and the related procedures.

 Legal Authority: US Americans with Disabilities Act (P.L.
 93–112) and RCW 49.60.

 South Seattle College will make every effort to ensure that the lack of English skills will not be a barrier to admission and participation in vocational education programs.